Office of the Chief Information Officer

 OCIO services enable GSA’s mission.
 Our infrastructure is the backbone of GSA’s business and management applications.
 Our IT security program protects our systems and facilitates our successful telework program.
 Our help desk and onsite support are the point of contact for most of the IT services provided to our staff, from mobile and laptops, to security, voice and video capabilities.
 We establish the policies and procedures that govern the use of IT at GSA and we are responsible for monitoring and reporting on our compliance with laws, regulations, orders and directives.
 We provide the agency’s enterprise architecture as a framework to manage IT resources.
 We offer guidance on how to leverage IT services to support business and service objectives to the Administrator and GSA executives.

-Opportunities – In keeping with our commitment to providing the best and most effective enterprise IT services and solutions across GSA, OCIO has identified areas that we will concentrate on for fiscal years 2014 – 2018.
+Opportunities – In keeping with our commitment to provide innovative, effective and efficient IT services and solutions GSA IT has identified areas that we will concentrate on for fiscal years 2014 – 2018.
 The essence of the plan is to drive growth and transformation through innovation and alignment of business and technology priorities.

 - Innovation – GSA serves all agencies of the federal government and as such should be a source of innovation in deploying information technology to enable our programs.
 In response, we are developing a standard set of core services across the agency that standardizes common services, but supports business-specific applications.
 We also recognize that the insight, experience and knowledge of a large and diverse group of people can make improvements and solve problems more quickly through collaboration.
 GSA is continuing to work towards an enterprisewide collaboration platform that harnesses this intelligence - allowing for better decision-making, the creation of new ideas and opportunities and operational excellence.